Multichannel Inventory Management: What You Need to Know

 Keeping inventory straight when you are selling on multiple sales channels is difficult.

 Add multiple warehouses and it gets even harder.
-Inventory discrepancies can cause irate customers, overselling, and lost sales.
+The slightest mistake in a simple stock management chart can cause irate customers, overselling, and lost sales.

 It’s also incredibly difficult to maintain a consistent customer experience from channel to channel.

 In this article, we will look at multichannel inventory management, specifically these topics:

 - What are the challenges of multichannel sales